Mattis resigning as Pentagon chief after Trump disagreements

 Tillerson was fired early this year.
 Kelly is to leave the White House in the coming days.

-"This is scary," reacted Senate Intelligence committee Vice Chairman Mark Warner, D-Va., on Twitter.
+"This is scary," reacted Sen. Mark Warner, the top Democrat on the Senate intelligence committee, on Twitter.
 "Secretary Mattis has been an island of stability amidst the chaos of the Trump administration."

 "Jim Mattis did a superb job as Secretary of Defense.
 But he cannot be expected to stand behind a President who disrespects our allies and ingratiates himself to our adversaries," said William Cohen, who served as defense secretary under Bill Clinton and knows Mattis well.